 UCD is not a part of UX.
 Rather, this is a strategy of bringing users into the design process to ensure specific user experience.
 In other words, creating a design aimed at the emotional satisfaction of a user.

-Let’s take an example of Samuel Medvedovsky's concept.
+Let’s take the example of Samuel Medvedovsky's concept.

 What is the user experience while traveling?
 Visiting new places?
 Meeting interesting people?
 Having adventures?
 That’s what travel websites are feeding us.

 What is usually missing in their narrative, is a great deal of sitting and waiting at the airport and being frustrated in unknown places.
 That’s the actual user experience.